shreenidhi11/Web-services-/README.md

-# Web-services and Service-Oriented Computing
+# Web-services: Books and Author
-Contains projects related to backend development and big data
+This project deals with understanding of building endpoint services and using public Rest and SOAP APIs in Flask framework